 After making sure the tank was purged of any remaining gas I began by cutting off the hemispherical ends and mounting them on my work table.

 Next I welded in a seat from the central cylindrical portion.

-Although I had never done this before, and was unsure my plan would even work, I had a friend take an amateur video of the fabrication process just in case.
-(Double click on the frame below to view - it’s 3-1/2 minutes long.)
+Although I had never done this before, and was unsure my plan would even work, I had a friend take an amateur video of the fabrication process just in case (below).
+I also posted my process on .

 With the first bench complete I looked at the remaining tank material (pictured on left) and realized I could easily make another bench.
 The result was this love seat.

 Since I still had left over tank material after making the first two seats (material pictured at left) I thought I would just keep going and see how much of the tank I could use up in this way.

 This chair is the fourth piece I made from the original tank, using the pieces pictured above right.
 By the time I was done making these four seats I had reused 99% of the tank.
 The scraps in this crate were all that remained of the large tank at the top of this page.